dax-dot-gay/GISS/README.md

 Stores any python object or file object in GISS

 - `key`: The name of the object.
 This should be unique.
 - `obj`: A python object or file object to store.
+File objects stored this way must be open in `rb` mode.

 **Returns:** None